 And coffee-flavored ice cream comes with 30 to almost 50 mg of caffeine for every half cup.

 If you’re trying to ease off on your daily java fix, don't fret.
 There are many other sources of caffeine to try.
-Whether it's as innovative as a caffeine bracelet or a simple pop of caffeine mint, you’re sure to still get your dose of perk without the extra jitters or crash.
+Whether it's as innovative as a caffeine bracelet or a simple pop of caffeine mint, you’re sure to still get your dose of perk without over doing it.

 Try the wide assortment of Viter Energy Mint flavors that not only give you a much needed boost, but also an instant dose of freshness!